minhvuomn1/vibecodingvu/PIPELINE-EXPLANATION.md

-# CI/CD Pipeline Explanation
+# Build and Test Pipeline Explanation

-This document provides a comprehensive explanation of the CI/CD pipeline implemented for this Salesforce project.
+This document provides a comprehensive explanation of the simplified build and test pipeline implemented for this Salesforce project.

 ## Pipeline Components